matacoder/senior/README.md

 A mock object substitutes and imitates a real object within a testing environment.
 It is a versatile and powerful tool for improving the quality of your tests.

-One reason to use Python mock objects is to control your code’s behavior during testing.
+One reason to use Python mock objects is to control your code's behavior during testing.

 For example, if your code makes HTTP requests to external services, then your tests execute predictably only so far as the services are behaving as you expected.
 Sometimes, a temporary change in the behavior of these external services can cause intermittent failures within your test suite.